The objective is to design a machine learning model that accurately detects gamma rays and distinguishes them from the background.

 6. Testing analysis

-The last step is to test the generalization performance of the trained neural network.
+The last step is to test the neural network’s generalization by comparing its predicted values with the observed ones.

-This shows that our predictive model has a great classification accuracy.
+This indicates that our predictive model achieves high classification accuracy.

-The next list depicts the binary classification tests for this application:
+The following list depicts the binary classification tests for this application:

-- Sensitivity: 88.2% (percentage of actual positive classified as positive).
+• Sensitivity: 88.2% (percentage of actual positives classified as positive).

-- Specificity: 70.9% (percentage of actual negative classified as negative).
+• Specificity: 70.9% (percentage of actual negatives classified as negative).

 7. Model deployment